mckennapsean/dissertation/content/06-security.md

 Furthermore, implementing the spatial treemap algorithm [@Wood2008a] uncovered trade-offs between spatial location (topology) versus aspect ratio of each element (squarified).
 In other words, spatially relevant treemaps were more challenging to read and to compare size.
-For further detail on these sketches as both design alternatives and for an analysis tailored for the domain of cyber security, please see previous work on the data sketches design method [@McKenna2015].
+We discuss further detail on the data sketches design method later in this chapter.
 However, the feedback received on the data sketches validated our initial data abstraction of location-based aggregation since abstractions like network graphs are too complex for a simple summary view, whereas location-based views required little to no explanation.

 Thus, we iteratively developed towards a location-based encoding which is